linode/docs/docs/security/ssl/obtain-a-commercially-signed-ssl-certificate-on-debian-and-ubuntu.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'How to prepare and submit a request for a commercially-signed SSL certificate on CentOS or Fedora'
+description: 'Prepare and Submit a Request to Obtain a Commercially Signed SSL Certificate on Debian or Ubuntu.'
-keywords: 'openssl,commercial ssl cert,apache ssl,ssl linux, centos ssl, fedora ssl'
+keywords: 'ssl certificate,ssl cert,commercial,csr,debian,ubuntu'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 alias: ['security/ssl-certificates/commercial/']
 modified: Friday, August 19th, 2016
 modified_by:
   name: Nick Brewer
 published: 'Friday, August 19th, 2016'
-title: Obtaining a Commercial SSL Certificate on CentOS & Fedora
+title: Obtain a Commercially Signed SSL Certificate on Debian & Ubuntu
 external_resources:
  - '[OpenSSL Documentation](http://www.openssl.org/docs/)'
 ---

 SSL/TLS encryption is the standard for securing web traffic.
-This guide will show you how to install a commercial SSL certificate on your Linode running CentOS or Fedora.
+This guide will show you how to install a commercial SSL certificate on your Linode running Debian or Ubuntu.
 As SSL certificates can be used by many kinds of software, the steps provided are generic in nature.

-If you intend to use your SSL certificate on a website powered by Apache, continue to our [SSL Certificates with Apache on CentOS 7](/docs/security/ssl/ssl-apache2-centos) guide once you've completed the process outlined here.
+If you intend to use your SSL certificate on a website powered by Apache, continue to our [SSL Certificates with Apache on Debian & Ubuntu](/docs/security/ssl/ssl-apache2-debian-ubuntu) guide once you've completed the process outlined here.

-For an SSL setup with Nginx, please start with our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.
+For an SSL setup with Nginx, use our [Nginx and SSL](/docs/security/ssl/provide-encrypted-resource-access-using-ssl-certificates-on-nginx) guide.

 If hosting multiple websites with commercial SSL certificates on the same IP address, use the [Server Name Identification (SNI) extension](https://wiki.apache.org/httpd/NameBasedSSLVHostsWithSNI) of TLS.
 SNI is accepted by most modern web browsers.
 If you expect to receive connections from clients running legacy browsers (like Internet Explorer for Windows XP), you will need to [contact support](/docs/platform/support) to request an additional IP address.